bohnacker/Treemap.js/README.md

 The `draw()` function parses through all the items of the treemap.
 You could use a lot of information stored or calculated for that item:

--   item.x, item.y, item.w, item.h – Dimensions of the rect
+-   `item.x`, `item.y`, `item.w`, `item.h` – Dimensions of the rect
--   item.minValue, item.maxValue - Smallest and largest item inside this item
+-   `item.minValue`, `item.maxValue` - Smallest and largest item inside this item
--   item.level, item.depth - How deep is this item nested in the tree?
+-   `item.level`, `item.depth` - How deep is this item nested in the tree?
 The root node has level 0, an end node has depth 0
--   item.itemCount - Number of items inside this item, counted recursively
+-   `item.itemCount` - Number of items inside this item, counted recursively
--   item.index - Index of this item inside the parents sorted items array
+-   `item.index` - Index of this item inside the parents sorted items array

 * * *